samvid25/Beacon-Lottery/README.md

 The contract obtains a random value from the beacon using an [oracle](www.oraclize.it).
 This value is used to randomly pick a winner from the participating users.

-The lottery model implemented here lies between an OFF and an ITV model.
+The lottery model implemented here lies between an OFF and an ITV model (more details on the models [here](https://www.univie.ac.at/ct/stefan/blockchain19.pdf)).
 It is mostly off-chain, while at the same time, performs verification of beacon output on-chain and does not require the users to send the commitment value obtained from the beacon to the smart contract.

 ## Beacon